Get your medical card online in minutes!

 Florida does not have medical marijuana reciprocity, meaning it doesn’t recognize medical marijuana cards from other states.
 Out-of-state patients must obtain a Florida medical marijuana card to use medical cannabis within the state legally.

-That said, several other states recognize a Delaware medical marijuana card:
+That said, several other states and territories recognize a Florida medical marijuana card:

 There Are Limitations on Where You Can Use Medical Cannabis